Feature Article 1 Protecting the Environment in Asia through the “SAVE the BLUE” Project

 The Coral Workshop program included the “Clean Pick” ocean cleanup event.
 Participants were divided into teams that competed against each other in collecting various types of garbage that had washed up on the seashore.
 Teams were ranked according to the level of impact of the collected garbage on the environment.
 Participants said they were shocked by the amount of garbage collected, which was far larger than expected.

 KOSÉ supports tree-planting activities promoted by Green Life, an NGO that purchases and plants seedlings for the greening of deserts in Inner Mongolia.
-We organize a tree-planting tour to a Mongolian desert, bringing with us customers who have gone into a prize draw after purchasing a SEKKISEI product and won.
-This program has been favorably received.
+The forest thrived and grew to roughly 80,000m2 over three years as of 2015.

-Joining the efforts of the Marine and Coastal Resources Research and Development Center of the Eastern Gulf of Thailand, which has been established by the Thai government to protect marine ecosystems, with a focus on sea turtles, we released turtles that were born and raised at the Center.
-The mass death of sea turtles caused by ocean pollution has been worsening as the economy of Thailand continues to grow, which has become a national concern.
+We are cooperating with the environmental conservation activities of the Marine and Coastal Resources Research and Development Center of the Eastern Gulf of Thailand, which has been established by the Thai government to protect marine ecosystems.

 Director of the Marine and Coastal Resources Research and Development Center, Eastern Gulf of Thailand